Campus Safety & Security Patrol Student Right to Know

 Security and Access to Campus Facilities

-Access to the facilities of La Sierra University is granted to all students, faculty, staff, and visitors during the day and evening hours when classes are in session.
-Front perimeter doors for each residence hall are secured at 10:30 p.m. every night.
-After hours an access card must be used in order to get inside a residence hall.
-Residents residing in the dormitories only have access cards to their current residence hall.
-During hours in which the front perimeter door is open, everyone must enter from the main front door which is monitored 24 hours a day by a front desk worker.
-Residents of their current dormitory can use their access cards to enter from any door with the respective technology.
+Access to the facilities of La Sierra University is granted to all students, faculty, staff, and visitors, during the day and evening hours, when classes are in session.
+Front perimeter doors for each residence hall are secured at 10:30 p.m., every night.
+After-hours, an access card must be used in order to enter a residence hall.
+Residents residing in the dormitories only have access to their current residence hall.
+During hours in which the front perimeter doors are open, everyone must enter from the main front door, which is monitored 24-hours a day, by a front desk worker.
+Residents of their current dormitory can use their access cards to enter from any door, with the respective technology.

-Campus Safety & Security assists the Physical Plant Department in identifying potential hazards to the University by promptly notifying them of improvements that need attendance to such as campus lighting, parking structures, and campus facilities that affect the safety and security of the university community.
+CSSP assists the Physical Plant Department, in identifying potential hazards to the University, by promptly notifying them of improvements that need attendance to such as campus lighting, parking structures, and campus facilities that affect the safety and security of the University community.